 NUMBER OF STUDENTS: 2,100 undergraduate (3.7% international population in 2014)

-COLLEGES, PROGRAMS, AND DEGREES: Allegheny offers more than 900 different combinations of programs of study in social sciences, natural sciences, and humanities, including tracks for pre-medicine, pre-law, engineering, and education.
+COLLEGES, PROGRAMS, AND DEGREES: Allegheny offers more than 900 different combinations of programs of study in social sciences, natural sciences, and humanities, including tracks for Pre-medicine, Pre-law, Engineering, Education, and the Center for Business and Economics.

 INTERNATIONAL STUDENT SERVICES: International admissions representatives available; International Education Office dedicated to providing services and programs to international students; visit allegheny.edu/acu.